Ratimon/redprint-wizard/src/routes/blog/_assets/posts/6-contract-explainer-bridges.md

 Now, it is known that OP Stack's bridge system can be deployed or more advanced smart contracts could be built on top of it, so new smore advanced features regarding interoperability can be unlocked.

 > **Warning**💡
 > This article is only for educational purposes and we note that the codebase is still experimental.
+Use it at your own risk.